GLXY85/renp/README.md

 # NinjaPricer
-ExileCore2 Plugin for instant price checking
+ExileCore2 Plugin for instant price checking.
+Originally made by https://github.com/DetectiveSquirrel/

 What does it do?
 This plugin downloads public price data.